OverlandMeat96/avery_g_pythonRPS/README.md

 ## Requirements
 The only requirement to play this game is that [python 3](https://www.python.org/downloads/) is installed on your system.

-Not a lot - you'll need git installed localy, as well as a preprocessor like [SASS](https://sass-lang.com/) for CSS compilation.
-A good code editor helps too!

 ## Installation, etc
-CD to the location of your choice, and then git clone.
-Run the game.py file in a Python3 Terminal window for Mac / Linux, or the powershell for Windows.
+Clone the project, navigate to the correct directory - `cd directory name` - and rin the `game.py` file in a Python 2 Terminal window for macOS / Linux.
+For windows, simply install pythin 3 then click on the `game.py` file to play.

 ## Rules
 The rules are the same as the classic game: